-Government Auditing Standards requires the auditor to perform limited procedures on the City of Kaplan, Louisiana's response to the findings identified in our audit and described in the accompanying schedule of current and prior year audit findings and management's corrective action plan.
-City of Kaplan, Louisiana's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+Government Auditing Standards requires the auditor to perform limited procedures on the City's response to the findings identified in our audit and described in the accompanying schedule of current and prior year audit findings and management's corrective action plan.
+The City's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.

-Purpose of this Report
+Purpose of This Report

 The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing and not to provide an opinion on the effectiveness of the entity's internal control or on compliance.
 This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the entity's internal control and compliance.
 Accordingly, this communication is not suitable for any other purpose.
-However, under Louisiana Revised Statute 24:513, this report is distributed by the Legislative Auditor as a public document
+However, under Louisiana Revised Statute 24:513, this report is distributed by the Legislative Auditor as a public document.